Severson-Group/research-repo-template/.github/ISSUE_TEMPLATE/goal.md

 ---

 # Goal
-_Import text from project statement of work_
+_To do: Import text from project statement of work_

 # Task List
-_Provide a check list of what needs to be finish for this goal to be complete_
+_To do: Provide a check list of what needs to be finish for this goal to be complete_